 General

 The course's theoretical background is based on the geo-political and geo-strategic definitions and approaches while specifically addressing their relevance to understand Israel's geographical and historical evolvement.
 In addition, regional and historical processes will be presented, from the Ottoman period to today, to demonstrate their relevance for the current Middle East and the revival of the State of Israel.
 Special emphasis will be placed on the processes that shaped Israel's geographical community dimension: land areas, the methods of settling, emigration and population distribution, cities and urbanization, physical planning and regional dilemmas.
-The goal is to expose the students to the roots of the processes and the way the changes evolved from various perspectives, while examining historical religious documents, relevant research materials and exploring the field as one of the components of the landscape of settled communities.
+The goal is to expose the participants to the roots of the processes and the way the changes evolved from various perspectives, while examining historical religious documents, relevant research materials and exploring the field as one of the components of the landscape of settled communities.
 A portion of the regional national security study tours will be dedicated to learning about some of these components in the different parts of Israel.
 Each tour will be devoted to a recharge chapter which will also include geographical and neo-strategic infrastructure relevant to the tour.

 Course Objective